Measuring Carbon emissions from your supply chain

 WEBINAR: Climate emissions - COLLECTING FACT-BASED DATA FROM YOUR SUPPLY CHAIN

-This webinar elaborates how to use supply chain mapping to enable a fact-based cradle-to-gate assessment of carbon emissions.
+This webinar elaborates on how to use supply chain mapping to enable a fact-based cradle-to-gate assessment of carbon emissions.
 You will learn:

 - How you can improve your scope3 reporting and LCA by including supply chain data